 Royal Navy escort destroyer HMS Exmoor (L 61, Lt.
 Commander Robert T. Lampard) is commissioned.

-A Royal Navy operation including two Saunders-Roe London Flying boats of RAF 202 Squadron and destroyers HMS Firedrake, HMS Vidette and HMS Wrestler find Italian submarine Durbo 120 miles east of Gibraltar (off Alboran Island).
-They torpedo and sink it, with everybody on board surviving.
+A Royal Navy operation including two Saunders-Roe London Flying boats of RAF 202 Squadron and destroyers HMS Firedrake, HMS Vidette, and HMS Wrestler find Italian submarine Durbo 120 miles east of Gibraltar (off Alboran Island).
+The British forces torpedo and sink the Italian submarine, with everybody on board surviving.
 The 48 Italians become POWs (ultimately in the US).
 This sinking has lasting consequences because, before sinking the sub, Royal Navy sailors get aboard and grab documents that will be helpful in tracking down other submarines.

 Royal Navy submarine HMS Regent, having collided with a caique in the Ionian Sea, arrives at Malta for repairs with damage to its forward hydroplanes.

 The South African Air Force, based in Sudan, attacks the Italian airfield at Barentu.
 The RAF attacks various Italian bases, including Benghazi, Sollum, Gura, Diredawa, Rhodes (an airfield) and the Dodecanese Islands.